 Collins, C. L., Fletcher, E. N., Fields, S. K., Kluchurosky, L., Rohrkemper, M. K., Comstock, R. D., & Cantu, R. C. (2014).
 Neck Strength: A Protective Factor Reducing Risk for Concussion in High School Sports.
 The Journal of Primary Prevention, 35(5), 309–319. http://doi.org/10.1007/s10935-014-0355-2

 “Neuromuscular training designed to enhance cervical muscle dynamic responses may be a more suitable and effective approach than strength training to reduce the odds of sustaining high-magnitude head impacts among football athletes.”

 Schmidt, J. D., Guskiewicz, K. M., Blackburn, J. T., Mihalik, J. P., Siegmund, G. P., & Marshall, S. W. (2014).
 The Influence of Cervical Muscle Characteristics on Head Impact Biomechanics in Football.
 The American Journal of Sports Medicine, 42(9), 2056–2066. http://doi.org/10.1177/0363546514536685

-“In conclusion, the results of this study suggest that greater neck strength attenuates the head’s dynamic response to external forces These relationships hold true in all places of head motion and across the age spectrum in athletes of both sexes.”
+“In conclusion, the results of this study suggest that greater neck strength accentuates the head’s dynamic response to external forces.
+These relationships hold true in all planes of head motion and across the age spectrum in athletes of both sexes.”

 Eckner, J. T., Oh, Y. K., Joshi, M. S., Richardson, J. K., & Ashton-Miller, J. A. (2014).
 Effect of Neck Muscle Strength and Anticipatory Cervical Muscle Activation on the Kinematic Response of the Head to Impulsive Loads.
 The American Journal of Sports Medicine. http://doi.org/10.1177/0363546513517869